-Pongal Recipes: Like most harvest festivals across India, Pongal coincides with the beginning of the six-month northward journey of the sun.
+Pongal 2021 Recipes: Like most harvest festivals across India, Pongal coincides with the beginning of the six-month northward journey of the sun.
 The festival is celebrated on the first day of the Tamil month of 'Thai' (pronounced thigh) and is often referred to as Thai Pongal.
-The entire festivities last for four days (January 15-18), and just like the extended Puja weekend in West Bengal, the entire state of Tamil Nadu gets into festive mode.
+The entire festivities last for four days, and just like the extended Puja weekend in West Bengal, the entire state of Tamil Nadu gets into festive mode.
+This year, Pongal will be celebrated from January 13 to 16.
 With about half its population in urban centres, Tamil Nadu is India's one of the most urbanised large states and yet Pongal always conjures up images of rural Tamil Nadu, where this is by far the biggest festival.

-It's Pongal Thirunaal (falls on January 15th this year) or Pongal day that is the most important day of the festivities.
+It's Pongal Thirunaal or Pongal day that is the most important day of the festivities.
 In many ways this festival is a 'thanksgiving' to the Sun god for an abundant harvest and begins with cooking Pongal in large earthen pots outdoors.
 Pongal is a play on the Tamil word 'Pongu' (to boil over).
 Many households prepare Ven Pongal (a popular breakfast item across Tamil Nadu) - spiced with whole peppercorns and curry leaves, and sweet (Sakkarai) Pongal, which is also a delicacy at popular Chennai restaurants like Murugan Idli shop.

 While Pongal is easily the most significant event on Tamil Nadu's festival calendar, the state has also seen the rise of another major food trend that's changing the way many people eat their Pongal.
 From Chennai to Coimbatore and even many of the smaller towns, there's a growing awareness around millets.
 The mushrooming of organic stores is creating more platforms for millets as many people across the state are rediscovering diets - all thanks to India's green revolution when polished white rice replaced traditional rice varietals and millets, especially in urban homes.
 Most nutritionists concur that millets are nutritionally superior to rice and wheat.
 They contain large amounts of proteins, dietary fibres, iron, zinc, calcium, phosphorus, potassium, vitamin B, and essential amino acids.